What is tinnitus?

 No!
 Absolutely not.
-This is something which can really cause a lot of anxiety and worry for people who suffer with tinnitus.
-What causes the confusion is that many people first notice ear noise when their hearing is damaged (for example if your ears are blocked when you have a cold).
-So because you cannot hear what is going on outside you pay more attention to the noise in your head.
-It is simply because there is no other noise to disguise the noise in your head.
+This is something which really causes a lot of anxiety and worry for tinnitus sufferers.
+What causes the confusion is that many people first notice ear noise when their hearing is impaired.
+This might happen for example if your ears are blocked when you have a cold.
+Because you can’t hear what is going on outside you pay more attention to the noise in your head.
+It’s simply because there is no other noise to disguise the internal noise in your head.

-This is why, if you suffer from tinnitus, you may often find that it is worse at night – when there is less exterior noise to distract you.
-But whilst deafness (complete or partial; temporary or permanent) may make you aware of tinnitus, there are no recorded cases of it happening the other way round – tinnitus does not cause you to go deaf.
+This is why, if you suffer from tinnitus, you may often find that it is worse at night.
+There is less exterior noise to distract you.
+But whilst deafness (complete or partial; temporary or permanent) may make you aware of tinnitus, it doesn’t work the other way.
+Tinnitus does not cause you to go deaf.

 Is there a cure for tinnitus?

-If there is an underlying physical problem which is causing or contributing to your tinnitus then resolving this problem will in the vast majority of cases also completely resolve the tinnitus.
-For example, those with TMJ Disorder and tinnitus frequently find that resolving the TMJ resolves the tinnitus.
-If dealing with associated physical problems doesn’t sufficient improve your tinnitus, then CBT, relaxation techniques and hypnosis will help you to cope calmly and without stress with any remaining tinnitus.
+If there’s an underlying physical problem which is causing your tinnitus then resolving this problem will in the vast majority of cases also completely resolve the tinnitus.
+Dealing with TMJ Disorder usually results in tinnitus improving or disappearing.
+If dealing with associated physical problems doesn’t sufficient improve your tinnitus, then CBT, relaxation techniques and hypnosis will.
+They’ll help you to cope calmly with any remaining tinnitus.

 “Tinnitus only gets worse and worse over time”

-This is not true.
+This is just not true.
 Many sufferers report that their tinnitus improves or quietens down over time.
-This is sometimes due to physiological or psychological changes, because you’ve found a treatment which works for you, because you’ve simply got used to it, or sometimes a combination of these.
-Some people find that they get so used to the noise that they no longer really notice it; others may need help to achieve a state of mind where they can re-focus their thoughts away from the noise.
+This is sometimes due to physical or psychological changes.
+It might be because you’ve found a treatment which works for you, or because you’ve simply got used to it, or both.
+You may find that you get so used to the noise that you no longer really notice it.
+Others may need help to achieve a state of mind where they can re-focus their thoughts away from the noise.